Volunteering in Asia

 For volunteers with a spiritual and cultural focus, Cultural Restoration Tourism Project provides opportunities to help renovate a Buddhist monastery in Nepal.

-If you are interested in volunteering with your family, in addition to CCS, Global Volunteers hosts volunteer in India, China, and Vietnam.
+If you are interested in volunteering with your family, in addition to Cross Cultural Solutions, Global Volunteers hosts volunteer in India, China, and Vietnam.

 For college students I recommend Break Away, the alternative spring break organization.